 But, like with all sustainable fashion solution described above, upcycled fashion also has environmental issues we cannot ignore.

-- To upcycle some materials, companies end up using more energy and chemicals than they would require in the case of using novel materials to create new garments.
+- Upcycling some materials is harder than others.
+For that, companies end up using more energy and chemicals than what otherwise would have been used in case of novel materials.

-That means that the creation of these sneakers might not be eco-friendly after all.
+In the end, the creation of these sneakers might not be eco-friendly after all.

 But, it also might be more sustainable if the product can last more than a season, assuming that the product is not featuring a time-bound design.

-b) Always use renewable energy sources such as wind, solar, ocean, at every stage of the manufacturing and recycling processes.
+- Use renewable energy sources such as wind, solar, ocean, at every stage of the manufacturing and recycling processes.

-Now you know what sustainable fashion means from various lenses such as manufacturing, branding, and even from your (consumer) perspective.
+That is why, we hope that this ultimate guide in sustainable fashion helps you know what sustainable fashion means from various lenses such as manufacturing, branding, and even from your (consumer) perspective.